-Use physiotherapy in non-operative pathways to keep Queenslanders out of hospital
+Invest in physiotherapy non-operative pathways and keep people out of hospital

-Physiotherapy provides value to Queensland residents at all stages of life and in response to many different life events.
-However, physiotherapy is often underused, despite strong evidence suggesting that integrated care models which include physiotherapy services reduce the rates of hospitalisation and surgery.
+Physiotherapy provides value to Western Australian residents at all stages of life and in response to many different life events.
+However, physiotherapy is often underused, despite strong evidence suggesting that integrated care models that include physiotherapy services reduce the rates of hospitalisation and surgery.
 We need to instigate solutions beyond outdated medical-centric models to get the best health and efficiency outcomes.